Thank You For Submiting Feedback!

-Plaintiff women's group, the Southern Methodist University Association of Women Law Students, brought action against defendant law firms alleging that defendants discriminated against women in hiring summer clerks and associates.
-Defendants served demands for discovery demanding information about plaintiff association as well as true identities of four anonymous plaintiffs.
-The United States District Court for the Northern District of Texas granted defendant law firms' discovery demands to reveal the true identities of certain anonymous lawyers and to answer certain defense interrogatories.
+Appellant Southern Methodist University (SMU) Association of Women Law Association and Lawyers A, B, C and D (A-D), four female lawyers seeking to proceed anonymously, brought action against appellee law firms alleging that they discriminated against women in hiring summer clerks and associates.
+Appellees served demands for discovery demanding information about appellant as well as true identities of four anonymous plaintiffs.
+The lower court directed appellant to answer and disclose the requested information, and appellant sought review.
+Appellees claimed the lower court order was not appealable.

 On appeal, the court found that the lower court's order, pursuant to the collateral order doctrine, was appealable, as there was no plain prospect the lower court would alter the challenged ruling.
 The court affirmed, with one minor modification, and found that there was no statutory grant allowing plaintiffs to proceed anonymously and, while in special circumstances parties were allowed to proceed anonymously, those situations involved protecting privacy in a very private matter in a way that did not compare with this case.
-The court ordered plaintiff association to disclose membership information to defendant law firms but modified the lower court's order to restrict the information to certain of defendants' attorneys.
+The court ordered appellant to disclose membership information to appellees but modified the lower court's order to restrict the information to certain of appellees' attorneys.